 Another significant shift in the delivery of our services is Engaging Whānau, a project that ensures services available for whānau are designed around and led by the needs of whānau and community.
 We have also established the role of Kaitohu Matua Māori, Chief Advisor – Māori Health and our Kaiārahi Māori roles (Māori Capability Advisors) to strengthen our internal capacity and capability to truly ‘walk the talk’.

 Whānau Āwhina Plunket and Te Rūnanga o Ngāi Tahu have partnered to offer the Mere Harper and Ria Tikini Memorial Scholarship annually to a full-time nursing student of Ngāi Tahu descent.

 We know we need to be better at working with iwi providers and with whānau Māori to ensure all our services meet their needs and that whānau across Aotearoa feel heard, valued and respected – and we are committed to that journey.

 A brief history of Whānau Āwhina Plunket and some of our major milestones throughout the years.

-Mere and Ria who help deliver the first Plunket baby, Thomas (Tommy) Rangiwahia Mutu Ellison, and later helped Dr King care for him when breastfeeding issues caused Tommy to lose weight and become unwell.
+Mere and Ria help deliver the first Plunket baby, Thomas (Tommy) Rangiwahia Mutu Ellison, and later help Dr King care for him when breastfeeding issues cause Tommy to lose weight and become unwell.

 The Karitane Home for Babies opens in Dunedin.
 The first of its kind, the hospital took in babies and children under two years who were not treated under the general hospital system.